 - Or too much information

-- They feel bombarded by sales messages
+- They feel bombarded by transactional messages that don’t provide value

 Tom Collinger of Northwestern University explains it well, saying, “No longer can companies risk annoying their customers by contacting them with too many emails, too many sales pitches, too much promotion…creates a fatigue effect that leads to disengagement.
 The time has come for a coordinated contact strategy.
 The old blanket approach doesn’t work anymore.”